ErikDorstel/octoTron/README.md

 The source code from octoTron uses a new feature in the audio library.
 To restart an LFO with an absolute phase angle, the file synth_waveform.h must be changed.
 This pull request contains the changes needed https://github.com/PaulStoffregen/Audio/pull/275 .

 The hardware used is very similar to https://github.com/ErikDorstel/stringFlow .
 The only difference is the use of a second MIDI In port.
 The octoTron Synthesizer use this second MIDI In port to connect a MIDI controller.
+The assigned MIDI controller numbers are part of the documentation.